openvswitch/ovs/Documentation/internals/charter.rst

       neutral home for community assets, infrastructure, meetings, events and collaborative discussions.

-2. Technical Steering Committee (“TSC”)
+2. Technical Steering Committee ("TSC")

    a.
 A TSC shall be composed of the Committers for OVS.
 The list of Committers
       on the TSC are available at :doc:`/internals/maintainers`.